Skip to Main Content

 Activision Blizzard, Inc.

-CASE CAPTION Sjunde AP-Fonden v.
+Case Caption: In re Sjunde AP-Fonden v.
 Activision Blizzard, Inc.

-COURT Court of Chancery of the State of Delaware
+Court: Court of Chancery of the State of Delaware

-JUDGE Honorable Kathaleen St. J. McCormick
+Judge: Honorable Kathaleen St. J. McCormick

-PLAINTIFF Sjunde AP-Fonden
+Plaintiff: Sjunde AP-Fonden

-DEFENDANTS Activision Blizzard, Inc., Robert Kotick, Brian Kelly, Robert Morgado, Robert Corti, Hendrik Hartong III, Casey Wasserman, Peter Nolan, Dawn Ostroff, Barry Meyer, Reveta Bowers, Kerry Carr, Microsoft Corporation, and Anchorage Merger Sub Inc.
+Defendant: Activision Blizzard, Inc., Robert Kotick, Brian Kelly, Robert Morgado, Robert Corti, Hendrik Hartong III, Casey Wasserman, Peter Nolan, Dawn Ostroff, Barry Meyer, Reveta Bowers, Kerry Carr, Microsoft Corporation, and Anchorage Merger Sub Inc.

 CHANCERY COURT ALLOWS PENSION FUND TO PURSUE CLAIMS THAT MICROSOFT-ACTIVISION MERGER IS INVALID UNDER DELAWARE LAW